suryana-code/Web-Testing-With-Playwright/README.md

 This is a prototype project created for demonstrating automated testing using Playwright.
 It utilizes Data-Driven Testing (DDT) and Page Object Model (POM) to ensure a clean, scalable, and maintainable test structure.
 This prototype is designed to help teams or individuals looking to get hands-on experience with Playwright for web application testing.

+## What I Learned

+This prototype project provides a practical learning opportunity for understanding and implementing effective testing strategies using Playwright.

+1. Core Testing Principles

+- Data-Driven Testing (DDT)
+  - Learn how to structure tests to run the same scenarios with multiple data sets.
+  - Understand how to separate test logic from test data, improving reusability and adaptability.
+  - Gain experience in dynamically injecting external data into tests for flexible test execution.
+- Page Object Model (POM)
+  - Understand the benefits of organizing code by separating test logic from UI interactions.
+  - Learn how to create and manage page classes to abstract UI interactions, making test cases cleaner and easier to maintain.

+2. Coding Best Practices

+- Learn to implement modular and reusable code
+  - Store test data in external files (`/data`) for better organization and easier updates.
+  - Centralize common actions (e.g., login, navigation) in reusable fixtures (`/fixtures`), reducing code duplication.
+  - Keep test files (`/tests`) concise by delegating UI interaction details to page objects (`/pages`).
+- Understand how to design scalable and maintainable test automation projects:
+  - Use consistent folder and naming conventions.
+  - Isolate responsibilities within the project (e.g., test data, test logic, and UI interactions).

+3. Playwright-Specific Knowledge

+- Gain hands-on experience with Playwright, including
+  - Writing test cases using Playwright's APIs for interacting with web applications.
+    Handling asynchronous operations effectively (e.g., waiting for elements, managing timeouts).
+    Using Playwright’s built-in test runner and debugging features (e.g., screenshots, tracing).
+- Learn how to utilize Playwright fixtures to set up consistent test environments across multiple test cases.

+4. Practical Testing Skills

+- Learn how to validate different application states, such as checking for success messages or UI updates after actions.
+- Understand how to structure tests to focus on assertions while delegating repetitive actions to reusable methods or fixtures.
+- Discover techniques for managing test data to simulate various user scenarios and edge cases.

+5. Project Management Skills

+- Understand how to structure an automation testing project to make it understandable for teams and scalable for future needs.
+- Learn how to document a project effectively (as seen in the README file), making it easy for others to clone, explore, and use.

 ## Key Features

 - Data-Driven Testing (DDT): The project implements DDT to run tests with multiple sets of data.
 This ensures that the same test case is executed with different data inputs, promoting reusability and reducing redundancy.
 The data used in the tests is stored in external files for easy management and modification.